KurtRoepke/File-Server-Setup/README.md

 <img src="Images/5.png" height="70%" width="70%"  />

-Give the group a name and select ok.
+Enter the group name and add it to the list of permissions.
 <img src="Images/6.png" height="70%" width="70%"  />